KlaudiaC/BSK/README.md

 # BSK

-Some exercises with Python for Computer Systems Security
+Some of my exercises with Python done for Computer Systems Security.
+Contents of these tasks are available only in Polish.